-The typical asking rate per listing is in the $30's per square foot per year.
-The River North submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 8% decline in rent.
+Most listings are in the $30's per square foot per year.
+The River North region is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Chicagoland market, the River North region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Chicagoland market, the River North region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 16 listings have come on the market, which means listings most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 13% of the available space in the River North are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 45 listings have been made available, so you'll want to check back regularly for new listings.
+About 7% of the listings in the River North are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,190 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are close to 6 floors.
+The standard measurement for office space in this area is around 2,170 sqft.
+Most buildings in this region are around 6 floors.
 Most buildings in this region were built in 1920 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Health care is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst River North occupants.
+Commute by bike is the most popular way to get to work amongst River North folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.